 One line in particular is effective at this.
 Try opening your next cold call by saying, “Hey George, Marc Wayshak calling, how have you been?”

-The data shows that when salespeople talk about themselves or their own companies, they do significantly worse with prospects.
+The data shows that when sales reps talk about themselves or their own companies, they do significantly worse with prospects.
 The more you talk about yourself when cold calling, the worse you’ll do.

 Don’t focus on how great your company is, what you do, or who you are.
 Instead, you want to get through your introduction quickly, and immediately talk about the purpose of your call.
 Don’t tell your whole story.
 Just introduce yourself, state the purpose of your call, and then turn the conversation over to focus on the prospect’s own challenges and objectives.
 That’s all they care about anyway.